philip-sparks/Springboard-MLE-Capstone/README.md

 ## Machine Learning-based Email Classifier Backend API Program

-This is an end-to-end implementation of an email classifier.
+What this is: This is an end-to-end implementation of an email classifier.
 Given a new email, a pyspark ml classification model will assess which folder a user should place their email in, giving them automatic organization.

+Business case: Say you're at a company that's processing a lot of email messages.
+We want to save employees time by binning their incoming messages into appropriate folders.
+There's another filter that is already processing for spam, so we are not worried about that.
+However, of the messages that continue to get to the user, there needs to be further hierarchy.
+We will want the internal company emails to be placed in one folder, while the employee's personal email are sent in another.
+We'll also want external client emails in a folder of their own.
+While Outlook and Regex are definitely helpful in this manner, a trained machine learning approach will help employees manage workload automatically by not having them assess each new type of email.
+A couple of companies have already implemented such a system to my knowledge.

+Note: Used for educational purposes only.

 ![](helper_images/pipeline.png)